tobyweston/blog/source/_posts/2010-03-19-nibbles-cat.markdown

 If you fire up the example and point jconsole at it, you'll get similar results from the Thread tab.
-You can see how tempus-fugit tests the DeadlockDetector class [here](http://tempus-fugit.googlecode.com/svn/site/documentation/xref-test/com/google/code/tempusfugit/concurrency/DeadlockDetectorTest.html) and to find out more about see the project [documentation](http://tempus-fugit.googlecode.com/svn/site/documentation/concurrency.html#Deadlock_Detection).
+You can see how tempus-fugit tests the `DeadlockDetector` class [here](https://github.com/tobyweston/tempus-fugit/blob/master/src/test/java/com/google/code/tempusfugit/concurrency/DeadlockDetectorTest.java) and to find out more about see the project [documentation](http://tempusfugitlibrary.org/documentation/threading/deadlock/).

-oh and don't worry, `Nibbles` was released and the  `Kidnapper` arrested in the end.
+Oh and don't worry, `Nibbles` was released and the `Kidnapper` arrested in the end.